agreif/ihp-run-migrations-script/README.md

 ## Why?
 **TL;DR**

-On a production server where the build IHP executable is running I need a way to run the pending migrations.
+On the production server, where the server executable is running I also need a way to run the pending DB migrations.

-This Script can also be compiled into an executable and shipped to the prod server together with the server executable, so that I dont have to install the IHP development framework on the prod systems.
+This Script can be compiled into an executable and shipped to the prod server together with the server executable, so that I dont have to install the IHP development framework on the prod system.

 **Long version:**